School of Social Work

 SOWK 616 Clinical Practice with Older Adults (3) Developmental tasks of adulthood and later life, as well as assessment and intervention for problems and disorders associated with aging.

-SOWK 617 Substance Abuse with Consideration of Other Addictive Disorders (3) Exploration of nature and treatment of substance abuse and other addictive disorders as well as relevant treatment models for individuals, groups and families.
+SOWK 617 Substance Related and Behavioral Addictive Disorders and Rec (3) Causal exploration of substance related and behavioral addictive disorders.
+Evidence-based and practice informed treatment models for vulnerable individuals, groups and families.

 SOWK 618 Systems of Recovery from Mental Illness in Adults (3, FaSpSm) Focus on the multi-level impact of mental illness on adults and families.
 Evidence-based interventions promoting increased quality of life and stability are emphasized.